l2beat/l2beat/packages/backend/discovery/bobanetwork/ethereum/diffHistory.md

       template:
 +        "opstack/L1ERC721Bridge"
       descriptions:
-+        ["Used to bridge ERC-721 tokens from L1 to L2."]
++        ["Used to bridge ERC-721 tokens from host chain to this chain."]
     }
 ```